-These days it’s possible for anyone to develop an iOS app, especially with the advent of Swift; great learning resources can be found online, but iOS programming is a broad topic, so you need to expose yourself to the topics of interest and to know where to start.
+These days learning iOS development it’s possible for anyone, especially with the advent of Swift.
+Great learning resources can be found online, but iOS programming is a broad topic.
+That’s why you need to expose yourself to the topics of interest and to know where to start.

 Apple’s Development Videos – Apple provides great resources for learning with video from WWDC, whether about various parts of development, tricks, and tips, or basic tools.